prl-mushr/mushr-website/content/tutorials/MOCAP_Dataset_Documentation.md

 ### Data Organization

-The data in the .bag file is organized by data from each car using ROS topics.
-ROS topics contains ROS messages with can be of different message types depending on the nature of the data being collected.
+The data in the .bag file is organized like any other .bag file using its ROS topics.
+For example laser scan data would be in <sensor_msgs/LaserScan>

->E.g. sensor_msgs/LaserScan, geometry_msgs/PoseStamped, etc.

 ### Naming Convention

-The ROS topics are named mostly what what data they contain with additional label at the beginning to specify the car that it belongs to.
-Since there are three cars, the names of the topics for each car always starts with "/car24/..", /car25/...",  or "/car26/..." respectively.
+The ROS topics are named mostly by what data they contain with additional label at the beginning to specify the car that it belongs to.
+Since there are three cars, the names of the topics for each car always starts with "/car24/..", /car25/...",  or "/car26/...".

-For example pose messages for car 24 would can be echoed through
+For example pose messages for car 24

     rostopic echo /car24/PoseStamped